Abandoned & Little-Known Airfields:

 However, the majority of the airfield area of the former Eberts Field had been flooded & turned into a fish farm.

-In the 2001 USGS aerial photo, the row of at least a dozen concrete hangar foundations was still visible along the east side of the site of Eberts Field.
+A 1994 USGS aerial view looking west showed the row of at least a dozen concrete hangar foundations was still visible along the east side of the site of Eberts Field.

 A 2005 photo by Scott Murdock of the remains of a concrete hangar foundation at the site of Eberts Field.